 Bessie Smith was a Greeley native.

-In 1842 Bessie Smith was born in Greeley, and she spent most of her life here.
+On June 14, 1882, Bessie Smith was born in Greeley to Franklin and Mary Smith, and she spent most of her early life here.

 She planned buildings.

-She went to a school to become an architect.
+Her father was a carpenter.
+His work may have inspired her to want to design buildings.
+She took classes from a correspondence school (She took classes by mail.) to become an architect.
 (A person who plans or designs buildings.)

 She was the only female architect in Denver from 1901-1903.
 She came back to Greeley in 1903 to work.
 Bessie was known to climb on her buildings to be sure they were built the way she wanted.
 She